 2.00 credits.
 This class will provide an introductory level exploration of Microsoft Excel.
-Various functions, worksheet navigation, and uses of Excel will be major components. \Prerequisite(s): BA 101, BA 197, EC 101, or EC 102.
+Various functions, worksheet navigation, and uses of Excel will be major components.
+Prerequisite(s): any one of the following courses: BA 101, BA 197, EC 101, or EC 102.
 Restricted to Accounting, Business Administration, International Business, and Economics majors.
 Must be taken in the sophomore year.
 Register by Instructor.